jedgusse/collaborative-authorship/README.md

 *Under construction...*

+The code is already there, but is momentarily being cleaned up and made ready-to-use.

 # Data

 The pool of texts subjected to quantitative analysis in the thesis roughly derive from two main databases.